 If the insurance company questions your credibility, it might hire a private investigator to follow you around.
 The investigator will watch you at home and in public places—hoping to catch you doing something that contradicts your workers’ comp claim.
 For example, suppose you tell your doctor that you can’t lift more than five pounds.
 If surveillance footage shows you carrying boxes into your house, the insurance company will use it to argue that you’re lying about your symptoms.
 However, the footage can easily be misinterpreted—the boxes might be lighter than they appear or you might have experienced a serious increase in pain afterward.
 If you think you are under surveillance, talk to a workers’ comp lawyer about how you can minimize the impact of surveillance footage.

 It’s always in your best interest to keep copies of paperwork concerning your workers’ comp claim, including work restrictions, letters from your employer or the insurance company, and completed forms (such as an accident report).
 While your doctors will create medical records documenting your treatment, work restriction slips are not always put in your medical records.
 Many of these records are essential for getting your workers’ comp claim approved and paid.
-(For more information, see our article on what records to keep in your workers’ comp case.)

 Insurance companies are for-profit businesses.
 They frequently deny legitimate workers’ compensation claims in an attempt to save money.
 However, you have the right to appeal the insurance company’s denial.
 Many workers who received initial denials end up receiving at least some workers’ comp benefits after filing an appeal.